turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ### wiGPUBVH
 [[Header]](../WickedEngine/wiGPUBVH.h) [[Cpp]](../WickedEngine/wiGPUBVH.cpp)
 This facility can generate a BVH (Bounding Volume Hierarcy) on the GPU for a [Scene](#scene).
 The BVH structure can be used to perform efficient RAY-triangle intersections on the GPU, for example in ray tracing.
+This is not using the ray tracing API hardware acceleration, but implemented in compute, so it has wide hardware support.

 ## GUI